swarooprs22/swarooprs22/README.md

-👋 Hi, I’m @Nithin626
+•	👋 Hi, I’m Swaroop
-👀 I’m interested in Technology.
+•	👀 I’m interested in Technology.
-🌱 I’m currently learning various programming languages.
+•	🌱 I’m currently learning various programming languages.
-📫 You can reach out to me at my email- Swaroopscorp2003@gmail.com .
+•	📫 You can reach out to me at my email- Swaroopscorp2003@gmail.com .